Driving licence in South Africa: Learner's License

 The minimum age for a Code 1 or 2 licence is 17, and for a Code 3 licence it is 18.
 At the age of 16 a Code 1 licence limited to motorcycles with engine capacity under 125 cc may be obtained.
 Learner's licences are valid for 24 months, and, except for Code 1 licences, require that the learner be accompanied by a fully licensed driver.

-It is not compulsory for a learner driver to have a big red "L" on the rear window, but it is recommended so that other drivers can have patience with the driver.
+It is not compulsory for a learner driver to have a big red "L" on the vehicle's rear window, but it is recommended so that other drivers are likely to be more patient with the learner driver.

+Driver's License

 With the learner's licence, the prospective driver can take a driving test to obtain their driving licence.
 The driving test has two components: the first is the yard test, in which the applicant demonstrates various parking and turning manoeuvres in a specially constructed parking lot.
 If the yard test is successful, it is followed by the road test, in which the applicant demonstrates their driving ability on the public roads, following the instructions of the examiner.

 Some errors on the test, such as a collision, speeding, or rolling in an unintended direction (this can be forwards or backwards) when moving off, will cause an instant failure of the test.
 Other errors cause the driver to lose points; if too many points are lost, this will also cause failure.
 If the applicant is successful, they will be issued with a paper Temporary Driving Licence, which is valid for 6 months from the date of issue.

 A permanent card licence will be available for collection at the testing station the applicant went to for the driving test within 4–6 weeks.
 Motorists are recommended to apply for their licence using the online NATIS services.
+Driver's Licence rule changed in 2025 with zero-tolerance.